Source: HAPPY BIRTHDAY TO ME!

 And I was left with nothing but empty arms and a broken heart.

 When you lose a baby, you lose a lifetime.

 In my case, I also lost a lifeSTYLE, because I couldn’t have another child.

 And the trouble is my heart already started loving him.

 My heart memorized every single moment of him.
-Every movement, and every hope and dream; his first steps and his first bike ride, when he learned to drive and when he went off to college.
+Every hope and dream; his first steps and his first bike ride, when he learned to drive and when he went off to college.
 My heart remembers the sound of him calling out, “Mom!” as he returned home from school; and the way his dark hair fell across his forehead when he was asleep.
 I remember when he fell in love with my daughter-in-law and they had my first grandbaby; and how I marveled at my blessings and the opportunity to relive it all again.